astrohart/MFR/MFR.Settings.Profiles.Factories/README.md

 Along with assigning the specified `profile` a new name, this method also generates a new GUID to use to identify the profile by.
-This is done because only one profile can be saved having the same name.
+This done because only one profile can be saved having the same name.

 <a name='M-MFR-Settings-Profiles-Factories-MakeNewProfile-ToProfile-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfig,System-String-'></a>